| JD Edwards ReportsJD Edwards reported earnings for FY '02 above analyst estimates.

 (some micro-verticals, some quite broad) for JD Edwards, watching them develop products for those verticals,

+and then lose heart.
 Suddenly, big verticals like project and service or asset-intensive,

 and even small verticals, like medical devices are identified on